hachikaze/MVC5_ASP_N-Tier_PatientCRUDSystem/README.md

 # Patient CRUD System

 ## Overview
-The **Patient CRUD System** is a simple web-based application that allows users to manage patient records, including adding, updating, viewing, and deleting patient medication.
+The **Patient CRUD System** is a simple web-based application that allows users to manage patient records, including adding, updating, viewing, and deleting patient information.

 ## Features
 - ➕ **Add Medicaion for Patient**